Denali and Alaskan Wilderness, Alaska, United States of America

 Winterlake Lodge operates in two seasons.
 The summer runs from 1st June to October 1st and the winter runs from February 1st to April 30th; it is closed for the remainder of the year.
 The best time to visit is the summer for warmer days and more hours of sunshine, along with an abundance of outdoor adventures to be enjoyed.

-Call us on to start planning your vacation to Winterlake Lodge or take a look at our itineraries to Alaska
+Call us on to start planning your holiday to Winterlake Lodge or take a look at our itineraries to Alaska

 Perched above Finger Lake in the heart of the Alaskan wilderness, Winterlake Lodge is built up on a historic Alaska hunting camp-site.
 Wild landscapes surround the lodge and provide an idyllic playground for adventures and a fantastic escape from reality.